Kimi K2 Open Weights: How I Prompted Moonshot's Frontier Model for Agentic Tool Use

 | Normalization | RMSNorm | Stable training at trillion-parameter scale |

-This approach yields significant efficiency gains:
+This approach yields efficiency gains I measure in production:

 - Memory footprint: 32B active parameters require approximately 64GB of VRAM in FP16 (or 32GB with INT4 quantization), versus the ~2TB that would be required for a dense 1T parameter model